Saving Money

 Not only was Discover Bank the first online-only bank I joined, but it also is the one I use most.
 Admittedly, I was initially drawn to them mostly just because I already had a Discover credit card.
 However, I quickly learned Discover offers a number of perks without many of the fees that big banks charge.

-There are many things I enjoy about my Discover accounts, starting with the high APY at the time (it currently sits at a better-than-average 0.50%).
-I also use the checking account frequently, using the free checks that came with my account to pay rent each month.
+There are many things I enjoy about my Discover accounts, starting with what was at the time a high APY (it currently sits at a better-than-average 3.75%).
+I also used the checking account frequently, using the free checks that came with my account to pay rent back in the day prior to buying a home.

 Ally